siwooyong/RSNA-2024-Lumbar-Spine-Degenerative-Classification/README.md

 Additionally, the ensemble method that yielded the highest score on the private leaderboard was similar to test-time augmentation (tta).
 Instead of combining the stage 1 models developed by team members and passing them to stage 2 models, we inferred stage 2 models for each individual stage 1 model and then performed an ensemble.

 # Not worked
-- adding the mask from stage 1 to the stage 2 channels
+- adding the mask from stage 1 as the stage 2's cnn channel
 - bigger cnn backbone for stage2
 - label smoothing